singapore vegan travel guide

 Singapore Travel Guide!

 For travelers, Singapore offers an array of attractions such as the iconic Marina Bay Sands, Gardens by the Bay, and Sentosa Island.
-Its efficient public transport system, cleanliness, and safety make it a fine destination.
+Its efficient public transport system, cleanliness, safety and luxury experiences make it a fine destination.

-Automation is prevalent throughout Singapore, giving it the feel of a futuristic Asian city.
-It’s not exactly a destination for relaxation or a laid-back atmosphere, nor is it ideal for a beach holiday.
-Instead, it’s more of a luxury Asian city escape.
-There are lots of shopping opportunities, but it’s far from an affordable destination.
+Automation is prevalent throughout Singapore, giving it the feel of a futuristic city.
+It’s not exactly the destination for a laid-back atmosphere, a budget or a beach holiday – it’s more of a luxury Asian city escape.

 Practical Info

 Currency: Singapore Dollars (SGD).
-Card payment widely accepted, but many small businesses or street vendors accept cash only.
-As of current exchange rates, 1 SGD = 0,70 EUR = 0,76 USD approx. I mention prices in SGD (S$) in this post.
+Card payment is widely accepted, but many small businesses or street vendors accept cash only.
+As of current exchange rates, 1 SGD = 0,70 EUR approx.

 Language(s): Singapore is a multilingual country with four official languages.
 English is the primary language used in business and education – it serves as the lingua franca among the diverse ethnic groups.
 Mandarin Chinese is widely spoken and Chinese is the largest ethnic group in Singapore.
 Malay and Tamil are also official languages.